jamcarbon/PolkadotNode_AWS/README.md

 4. Connect to the instance

-    # Connect to the instance using the IP, I recommend connecting using Termius, it is good to manage multiple connections at the same time
+    # Connect to the instance using the IP, I recommend connecting using Termius, it is good to manage multiple connections at the same time, you can install it by running

+    sudo snap install termius-app

+    # or run

     ssh -i "PNK.pem" ubuntu@PolkadotFullNodeEC2.PublicIp